foundation-model-stack/multi-nic-cni/document/docs/troubleshooting/troubleshooting.md

 export FAILED_NODE_IP = # IP of FAILED_NODE
 export MULTI_NIC_NAMESPACE= # namespace where multi-nic cni operator is deployed, default=multi-nic-cni-operator
 ```

+### Multi-NIC CNI Controller gets OOMKilled

+This is expected issue in a large cluster where the controller requires large amount of member to operate.
+Please adjust the resource limit in the controller deployment.
+For the case of installing via operator hub or operator bundle, please check the step to modify the deployment in [Customize Multi-NIC CNI controller of operator](#customize-multi-nic-cni-controller-of-operator).

 ### Pod failed to start